 In the ‘Customer Buys’ section you can create a range of different BOGO deals by setting up specific triggers.
 These activate the deal and determine what products should be added to the customer’s shopping cart.

 - Specific Product: This is for simple, straightforward deals on a single product.
 For example, ‘buy product X, get product Y for half price.’

 Once you’ve chosen the trigger type, you’ll need to pick what products will trigger the deal.
-Click ‘Add Product’ then select the product(s) you want to add.

-You can have more than one product here.
-For instance, the customer might need to buy 2 products from the category ‘T-Shirts’ to get a 3rd t-shirt free.
+You can use more than one product or category here.
+For instance, the customer might need to buy 2 products from the category ‘T-Shirts’ to get a 3rd t-shirt for free.

 It’s important to note that you don’t necessarily have to make the second product free.
-You could run a deal where the second t-shirt is significantly discounted such as 50% off instead.
+You could create a deal where the second t-shirt is significantly discounted such as 50% off.

 Once you’ve set up your trigger, you’ll need to pick what product the customer gets for free, or at a discounted price.
 This could be the same product as before, or it might be a different product or even a range of products.

 If you set the dropdown to ‘Any Combination of Products,’ ‘Product Categories’ or ‘Any Products’ then the customer will need to choose a product from your store and add it to their shopping cart.

 Under ‘Additional Settings’, you can choose whether the customer can only use this coupon once, or whether they can use it multiple times.

 Reusable coupon codes can generate more sales but they’ll also reduce your profit margins.